GreptimeTeam/docs/docs/v0.7/en/getting-started/quick-start/visualize-data-by-grafana.md

 Fill in the following information:

 * Name: `GreptimeDB`
-* Prometheus server URL in HTTP: `http://greptime:4000/v1/prometheus?db=public`
+* Prometheus server URL in HTTP: `http://greptimedb:4000/v1/prometheus`
+* Custom HTTP headers: Click "Add header" and fill in the header `x-greptime-db-name` with the value `public`, which is the name of the database.

 ![grafana-prometheus-config.jpg](/grafana-prometheus-config.jpg)